Skip to main content

 Example #5 Split cells by the first or last delimiter only

-Sometimes, you may need to split a cells into two parts refer to the first or last delimiter only, you can try the below formulas.
+Sometimes, you may need to split a cells into two parts by first or last delimiter only, you can try the below formulas.

 Split cells by the first delimiter with formulas